nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

 nuts vdr create-did
 ^^^^^^^^^^^^^^^^^^^

-When using the V2 API, a web:did will be created.
-All the other options are ignored for a web:did.
+When using the V2 API, a did:web DID will be created.
+All the other options are ignored for did:web.

 ::